Kiara Advani Sets Social Media up in Flames With Strapless Black And Golden Embellished Gown at LFW 2023- HOT PICS

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-Kiara Advani Effortlessly Turns Heads in Strapless Black Gown With Golden Embellishments at LFW 2023- See Sultry PICS
+Kiara Advani Sets Social Media up in Flames With Strapless Black And Golden Embellished Gown at LFW 2023- HOT PICS

 Lakme Fashion Week 2023: Kiara Advani effortlessly turned heads as a showstopper of Falguni Shane Peacock in a black and golden strapless gown.